Splitting of Girvin-MacDonald-Platzman density wave and the nature of chiral gravitons in fractional quantum Hall effect

 The relation in Eq.~\eqref{conjecture1} between the GMP mode and single CFEs is unexpected as these are motivated by qualitatively different physical descriptions.
-The GMP ansatz creates a single electron-hole pair excitation, while a CFE involves the excitation consisting of a single CF particle and a single CF hole, each of which, in isolation, has a fractional charge of magnitude $e/(2n{\pm}1)$~\cite{Jain07}.
-Indeed, the dispersion of the GMP mode is rather different from that of the primary CFE~\cite{Kamilla96b, Kamilla96c, Scarola00}.
+The GMP ansatz creates a coherent superposition of states containing a single electron-hole pair while a CFE involves the excitation consisting of a single CF particle and a single CF hole, each of which, in isolation, has a fractional charge of magnitude $e/(2n{\pm}1)$~\cite{Jain07}.
+Indeed, the dispersion of the GMP mode is generally rather different from that of the primary CFE~\cite{Kamilla96b, Kamilla96c, Scarola00, Dora24}.
 Moreover, because an electron added to a FQH state is described as a complex bound state of $2n{\pm} 1$ excited CFs~\cite{Jain05, Pu22, Pu23a, Gattu23}, one would a priori expect an electron-hole pair of the GMP mode to involve $2n{\pm} 1$ CFEs.
+Eq.~\eqref{conjecture1} is far from obvious also from energetic considerations (see SM~\cite{SM_Balram_Sreejith_Jain_Graviton}).